 On January 8, 1902, a southbound train in the New York City Park Avenue Tunnel overran several signals and collided with another southbound train, killing 15 people and injuring over 30 more.
-For years, steam-powered trains converging on Grand Central Station had been injuring and killing pedestrians while simultaneously polluting the air with soot and deafening noise.
 This fatal collision was the final straw after years of injuries and fatalities that had occurred as a result of the overcrowded train station, and it catalyzed a revolution in transportation.

 The gruesome crash prompted William J. Wilgus, chief engineer of New York Central Railroad, to design and lead the construction of a new Grand Central Terminal from 1903 to 1913.
 At the same time, he implemented a bold new technology to safely run a large railway yard in a growing metropolis: electrified trains.

 The massive project—which seemed almost unimaginable in scale—drastically altered the infrastructure of the NYC railway.
 Workers razed existing tracks and tunnels and dug a colossal double-decker tunnel running underneath Manhattan.
 The project, while spanning 10 years and costing $114 million (approximately $2.025 billion dollars by today’s standards) proved worthy of the cost, as it resulted in quieter, safer means of transportation, and successfully reduced accidents, smog, and congestion.
 Today, over 100 years later, we are on the cusp of another massive revolution in urban transportation: smart mobility.

 Smart mobility integrates all modes of transportation and infrastructure: cars, including rideshares, autonomous vehicles, and semi-autonomous vehicles; bike-shares; traffic signals; buildings; parking spaces; emergency vehicles and people; and it utilizes sensors, software and data platforms to streamline all of these elements into one coherent system.